berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 and associate it with a drawing surface.

 In X, a rendering surface is called a Drawable.
-Windows, one type of Drawable, are associated with a Visual.[1]
-The X protocol allows for a single VisualID to be instantiated at multiple depths.
+Windows, one type of Drawable, are associated with a Visual. [*]_ The X protocol allows for a single VisualID to be instantiated at multiple depths.
 The GLX bindings allow only one depth for an OpenGL renderer for any given VisualID.
-In GLX the definition of Visual has been extended to include the types, quantities and sizes of the ancillary buffers (depth, accumu- lation, auxiliary, and stencil).
-Double buffering capability is also xed by the Visual.[2]
-The ancillary buffers have no meaning within the core X environment.
+In GLX the definition of Visual has been extended to include the types, quantities and sizes of the ancillary buffers (depth, accumulation, auxiliary, and stencil).
+Double buffering capability is also xed by the Visual. [*]_ The ancillary buffers have no meaning within the core X environment.
 The set of extended Visuals is xed at server startup time.
 One result is that a server can export multiple Visuals that di er only in the extended attributes.